markusdemedeiros/lucid/README.md

 - We use a couple libraries, they should all be in `stack.yaml`.
 The only one which might cause some difficulty to run is [conduit-audio-sndfile](https://hackage.haskell.org/package/conduit-audio-sndfile) since it is a wrapper around `libsndfile`.

 As it is currently set up, editing works best if you first `cd` into the `haskell` subdirectory and open VS Code on that directory (`code .`).
 There is a `Makefile` with some helpful aliases, but you can also just use `stack` as normal.

-Note: We expect to be able to test your code by running `stack test`.
-Included among your tests should be some that demonstrate the core functionality of your code.
-(We will be running `make haskell-eval` from the project root.)

 We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.

-If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!

 ### How to test and run the code: Prolog